Updated 1 November 2021

 Supports in and around your home:

 When you and your support worker are both well, the most important thing is to practise good personal and hand hygiene.
-Extra protection such as masks is not required, however masks are needed if you are unwell.
-If you have flu-like symptoms, please let us know as soon as possible.
+Extra protection such as masks are required at present.
+If you have flu-like symptoms, contact your GP as soon as possible.

 We can support you with cooking and domestic tasks ensuring we maintain social distance and personal hygiene.
 We can also support you to undertake activities in and around your home that support your interests and explore ways to support you virtually.
 These may include:

-- walking around the neighbourhood, following the guidelines on public gatherings
+- Walking around the neighbourhood, following the current government guidelines.

 Rest assured that we are committed to safeguarding the health and well-being of our customers, employees and the entire community.